Vecna VGo Robot (Update A)

 - Equipment: VGo Robot

-- Vulnerabilities: OS Command Injection, Cleartext Transmission of Sensitive Information
+- Vulnerabilities: OS Command Injection, Cleartext Transmission of Sensitive Information, Improper Authorization, Improper Access Control, Insufficiently Protected Credentials

-Successful exploitation of these vulnerabilities could allow an attacker to capture firmware updates through network traffic and could allow remote code execution on the VGo Robot, a mobile robotic assistant.
+Successful exploitation of these vulnerabilities could allow an attacker to capture firmware updates through network traffic, extract credentials from the firmware, record video conversations, and may allow remote code execution with root privileges.

 An attacker on an adjacent network could perform command injection.